Demi-soeur

 Demi-soeur (lit.
 'Half sister') is a 2013 French comedy film directed by Josiane Balasko and starring Balasko and Michel Blanc.

 Plot

 Nenette is a lady who has the mental age of an eight year old.
-After the death of her mother, she leaves on a search of her father, but ends up meeting her half brother Paul, a pharmacist surly.
+After the death of her mother, she leaves on a search of her father, but ends up meeting her half brother Paul, a surly pharmacist.